pi-star-2025/pi_star/Misc/Multiverse/twin.md

 In this Twin Universe, they time-traveled back to the 1980s, so they could end at Year 2000.

 This Twin Universe is said to be "futuristic" in the experience of human life.
 In between our universe and the Twin Universe is an In-Between Universe, which was created for third-parties to study these two human universes and understand what was going on.
 The In-Between Universe had a human experience that was semi-futuristic, but the souls were just cartoons blended from the two other worlds.
-This 1.5 world was like a multiverse movie theatre to understand the human expereince, by looking at two times mixed together.
+This 1.5 world was like a multiverse movie theatre to understand the human experience, by looking at two times mixed together.

 For the time-traveling science and beyond, this cosmic structure and similar architectures can be used for communication.